 Overall, purchasing these two super seeds is well-worth the money!

 Honestly, flax and chia seeds are like a super-supplement from nature!
-Try adding both chia and flax into your diet and watch how your joints, waist, and overall health thanks you!
+Try adding both chia seeds and flax into your diet and watch how your joints, waist, and overall health thanks you!